-We are thrilled to introduce you to Hotel Jackson, the newest and most innovative luxury hotel in the heart of Jackson Hole, Wyoming.
-This stunning 58 room boutique hotel redefines the art of western hospitality with refined, stylish accommodations.
+We are thrilled to introduce you to Hotel Jackson, the finest and most innovative luxury hotel in the heart of Jackson Hole, Wyoming.
+This stunning 58 room boutique hotel redefines the art of western hospitality with refined, stylish accommodations and an unbeatable location.
 While Hotel Jackson is setting a new standard for sophisticated lodging in the Town of Jackson, every intimate detail of its design is meant to connect you with the beauty of our surroundings and the convenience of its central location.

 We specialize in personalized service that will connect you with our inspiring surrounding without disconnecting you from the modern conveniences.
 Hotel Jackson is the ideal choice for discerning travelers who seek to blend their outdoor experiences with the comforts of a luxury lodging experience.
 Come see why we are the talk of the town!